ecogetaway/aws-rmm-dashboard2025/HACKATHON_VIDEO_SCRIPT.md

 ### **[0:50-1:40] Demo Scenario 1: Health Monitoring with AI Analysis** (50 seconds)

-**[SCREEN: Navigate to AI Agent Console - /agents/chat]**
+**[SCREEN: Navigate to AI Agent Console]**

 **NARRATOR:**

 > "Let's see it in action.
-Here's our AI Agent Console—a natural language interface to your entire infrastructure."
+From the Agents page, I'll open the AI Agent Console—a natural language interface to your entire infrastructure."

-**[ACTION: Click on 'Check health status' suggested prompt]**
+**[ACTION: Navigate to /agents/chat and click on 'Check health status' suggested prompt]**

 **NARRATOR:**